CZ-NIC/fred-docs/EPPReference/ManagedObjects/Common.rst

 Domain names and hostnames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-A domain name being registered or a name-server hostname being assigned to a nsset must be in the :term:`FQDN` form.
+A domain name being registered or a name-server hostname being assigned to an nsset must be in the :term:`FQDN` form.

 A domain name or a hostname must comply with the following syntax: